- SFU in the World

 Required supporting documents:

-- Privacy Notice Statement: a copy of the document signed by the candidate
+- Privacy Notice Statement: a copy of the document signed by the candidate and dated within the last six months

 - Letter of intent from the applicant (max.
 1 page): All candidates must: